gurudanito001/pardomart-vendor/api/docs/StaffApi.md

 # **staffTransactionsGet**
 > staffTransactionsGet()

-Retrieves a list of all transactions for staff members belonging to the authenticated vendor.
-Can be filtered by a specific `staffUserId` and/or `vendorId` (store ID).
-If no filters are provided, it fetches transactions for all staff across all stores owned by the vendor.
+Retrieves a list of transactions performed by staff members, with role-based access: - **Vendor**: Can see transactions from all staff across all their stores.
+Can filter by `staffUserId` and/or `vendorId`. - **Store Admin**: Can only see transactions from staff in their assigned store.
+The `vendorId` filter is ignored if provided.

 ### Example